dennis95/dennix-gcc/gcc/config/microblaze/microblaze.md

      floating point insns or only double floating point insns.

    o (presence_set string string) means that each CPU function unit in
-     the first string can not be reserved unless at least one of units whose names are in the second string is reserved.
+     the first string cannot be reserved unless at least one of units whose names are in the second string is reserved.
 This is an asymmetric relation.
 CPU units in the string are separated by commas.
 For example, it is useful for description that slot1 is reserved after slot0 reservation for a VLIW processor.

    o (absence_set string string) means that each CPU function unit in
-     the first string can not be reserved only if each unit whose name is in the second string is not reserved.
+     the first string cannot be reserved only if each unit whose name is in the second string is not reserved.
 This is an asymmetric relation (actually exclusion set is analogous to this one but it is symmetric).
 CPU units in the string are separated by commas.
-     For example, it is useful for description that slot0 can not be reserved after slot1 or slot2 reservation for a VLIW processor.
+     For example, it is useful for description that slot0 cannot be reserved after slot1 or slot2 reservation for a VLIW processor.

    o (define_bypass number out_insn_names in_insn_names) names bypass with